About the comments on this blog

 29 March 2010

 I have an idea of what I want my blog to be, and it isn’t anything like a discussion forum about the state of the Bahai community.
-There’s Talisman9, Bahai Rants and Planet Bahai and other forums for that, and I prefer chatting there to chatting through my comments section – which would put an onus on me to be there every morning responding.
+There are other places for that, such as Planet Bahai and the numerous facefbook groups.
+I prefer chatting there to chatting through my comments section – which would put an onus on me to be there every morning responding.
 Not to mention the conflict between giving people their say, and controlling what’s on my blog.
 So I want to keep the comments on my blog just for feedback that extends or corrects what is in the postings.
-For that reason, I’m go through the comments now and then and weed them out.
+For that reason, I go through the comments now and then and weed them out.
 Those that I remove stay in a bin, where I can recover them if asked, until WordPress eventually deletes them.
+You can also email me at senmcglinn[at]gmail.com.

 Sen McGlinn – a short CV